vishalsingh3363/Object_Detection_YoloV4/README.md

 ### Arguably the largest limitation and drawback of the YOLO object detector is that:

 - It does not always handle small objects well

 - It especially does not handle objects grouped close together
-- The reason for this limitation is due to the YOLO algorithm itself:

-The YOLO object detector divides an input image into an SxS grid where each cell in the grid predicts only a single object.
-If there exist multiple, small objects in a single cell then YOLO will be unable to detect them, ultimately leading to missed object detections.
-Therefore, if you know your dataset consists of many small objects grouped close together then you should not use the YOLO object detector.